dtsivkovski/davidimelify/README.md

 # davidimelify
 Do you feel like David doesn't tweet ***ENOUGH?*** Do you find yourself making a clever joke only to realize you took it from David's tweet from six years ago?
-That's alright, same here.
+You're not alone.

 Introducing **DavidImelify**, the perfect solution for finding those long-lost tweets from six years ago.